cloudoperators/cloudctl/README.md

 # cloudctl

-## About this project

-Unified Kubernetes cli for the cloud.
+Unified Kubernetes CLI for the cloud.

 ```
 cloudctl is a command line interface that helps:

-    1) Fetch and merge kubeconfigs from central Greenhouse cluster
+    1) Fetch and merge kubeconfigs from the central Greenhouse cluster into your local kubeconfig
+    2) Sync contexts and credentials for seamless kubectl usage
+    3) Inspect the Kubernetes version of a target cluster
+    4) Print the cloudctl version and build information

+Examples:
+  - Merge/refresh kubeconfigs from Greenhouse:
+      cloudctl sync

+  - Show Kubernetes version for a specific context:
+      cloudctl cluster-version --context my-cluster

+  - Show cloudctl version:
+      cloudctl version

 Usage:
   cloudctl [command]

 Available Commands:
+  cluster-version Prints the cluster version of the context in kubeconfig
   completion      Generate the autocompletion script for the specified shell
   help            Help about any command
-  sync        Fetches remote kubeconfigs from Greenhouse cluster and merges them into your local config
+  sync            Fetches kubeconfigs of remote clusters from Greenhouse cluster and merges them into your local config
+  version         Print the cloudctl version information

 Flags:
   -h, --help   help for cloudctl

+Use "cloudctl [command] --help" for more information about a command.
 ```

 ## Requirements and Setup